-Clarissa Dickson-Wright gained overnight fame as one of the two principals on the TV series called "Two Fat Ladies."
+Clarissa Dickson Wright (24 June 1947 – 15 March 2014) gained overnight fame as one of the two principals on the TV series called “Two Fat Ladies.”

-Besides being a TV personality, she is also a food historian, a scholar and an archivist.
-She's a guild butcher (only one of two women in England: the other one was the Queen Mum, whose position passed in 2003 to Princess Anne.)
-She's a devoted Roman Catholic, and a forceful speaker, owing to her training as a lawyer.
-She speaks Spanish and hates carrots.
+Besides being a TV personality, Dickson Wright was also a food historian, a scholar and an archivist.
+She was a guild butcher (only one of two women in England: the other one was the Queen Mum, whose position passed in 2003 to Princess Anne.)
+She was a devoted Roman Catholic, and a forceful speaker, owing to her training as a lawyer.
+She spoke Spanish and hated carrots.

-She has also been a regular on Curious Cooks for BBC Radio 4, a contributor to British House & Garden, and a weekly columnist for Scotland on Sunday.
+She was also been a regular on Curious Cooks for BBC Radio 4, a contributor to British House & Garden, and a weekly columnist for Scotland on Sunday.

 Clarissa was educated at Sacred Heart Convent in Hove.
 She was accepted at Oxford, but her father would only pay for her studying there if she studied medicine.
 She refused his conditions, and went instead to University College London to study law.
 In 1968, at the age of 21, she was called to the bar at Gray’s Inn.
 In the same year, her father left her mother.